wmorgan/dcos-docs/1.7/usage/tutorials/nginx/index.md

 nginx  10.0.0.161  root    R    nginx.b1e20ff3-0500-11e6-83da-8a8d57d7c81f
 ```

-Let's try to access the hello-world website that our NGINX server is hosting by hitting the URL: http://<YOUR-DCOS-MASTER-HOSTNAME>/service/nginx.
+Let's try to access the hello-world website that our NGINX server is now hosting by opening following URL: `http://<YOUR-DCOS-MASTER-HOSTNAME>/service/nginx`.
 You should see a webpage similar to this:

 ![Hello World NGINX on DC/OS](img/hello-nginx-dcos.png)